Coventry Crusaders Basketball Club Founded

 This was to be the final season before pulling out of all National League competition in the UK, ending a legendary era of the Coventry Crusaders Basketball Club.

 It was during this period where the vision began to take shape for “DIP Crusaders” – Developing International Players.
 Based on former experiences, shared passions, and a window of opportunity to further the game of basketball worldwide, the first steps for the next chapter of Crusaders Basketball were in place.

 As part of our International Basketball Development, a group of Crusaders coaches visited Kunming, China, to provide multiple basketball camps for several hundred young players.

 Crusaders International Reignited

 In Colorado Springs, CO, USA, we reignited Crusaders International – the nonprofit organization which DIP Crusaders operates under.
-The goal remains the same; to provide young players unique development opportunities, unite players from all walks of life and grow the game of basketball worldwide.
-As we aim to build on the legacy of Crusaders basketball, we are committed to growing the game of basketball in the Colorado Springs area and beyond.
+The goal remained the same; to provide young players unique development opportunities, unite players from all walks of life and grow the game of basketball worldwide.

 Join our newsletter!